cuongndc9/graphql_subscription_server_to_server/README.md

 ## ⚠️⚠️⚠️ use for demo only, not production.

 <!-- INSPIRATIONAL_QUOTE_START -->
-> "Success is not how high you have climbed, but how you make a positive difference to the world." - Roy T. Bennett
+> "In the middle of difficulty lies opportunity." - Albert Einstein
 <!-- INSPIRATIONAL_QUOTE_END -->